Idle Cosmopolitan, Available Now in 20 Short Parts

 Cosmo Gals & Pals, 4'53

 A narrative piece about a nonbinary trans femme who wanders through the woods while contemplating whether or not to transition into becoming a woman- and what that even means.
 What does a body "mean"?
 What does it mean to be a woman?
 Can anyone be a woman?
 Takes place over three days in the woods.
 I play the lead but am assisted by Sab Corrine, Stella Shaffer (as a character and cinematographer), and Reilly Gallogly.
 All trans cast + crew.
-WOMXN has screened as part of Does the Moon Have Friends?, my thesis show at Indiana University in 2017, and in 2018 at In Strange Loops II, URI, and Cathead Press.
+WOMXN has screened as part of Does the Moon Have Friends?, my thesis show at Indiana University in 2017, and in 2018 at In Strange Loops II, the URI screening of Idle Cosmopolitan, and Cathead Press, in 2019 at In Strange Loops II, and in 2020 as part of "wild geese: films by joshua byron" on Quaran.tv.